 Support for printf() in kernels

-OpenCL spec 1.2 requires support for printf() built-in functions in kernels.
-According to the spec all printf() output for the single NDRange or Task command is grouped together and provided back to the host OpenCL Runtime as appropriate NDRange/Task command is completed.
+[OpenCL specification ver 1.2] requires support for printf() built-in functions in kernels.
+According to the spec all printf() output for the single NDRange or Task command is buffered on the device and transferred back to the host OpenCL Runtime when the corresponding NDRange/Task command is completed.
 Output of concurrent work items may be intermixed provided that output of the single printf() invocation is consistent and not intermixed with other printf() invocations output.

-OpenCL spec 1.2 states that each device should provide a user visible (through clGetDeviceInfo() OpenCL API) property CL_DEVICE_PRINTF_BUFFER_SIZE with printf() buffer size.
-All output data that overflows this buffer is dropped.
+Each device should provide a user visible (through clGetDeviceInfo() OpenCL API) property CL_DEVICE_PRINTF_BUFFER with printf() buffer size.
+All output that exceeds the size of printf() buffer is dropped.

 MIC Device Agent will support printf() in OpenCL kernels by